kevL/yata/ReadMe.txt

 Editcol
 - create head ...  : creates a col. This clears Undo/Redo, etc.
-- delete head ...  : deletes a col. This clears Undo/Redo, etc.
+- delete head ...  : deletes a selected col. This clears Undo/Redo, etc.
 - relabel head ... : relabels the head of a selected col

 - copy col  : copies the cells of a selected col